 American Express is the best example of these tactics.
 American Express charges small businesses such high rates that most of us cannot accept American Express.
 American Express is the company that started the Small Business Saturday (the Saturday after Black Friday), a day when consumers are to shop locally.
 During this Covid crisis, American Express is encouraging consumers to shop local, and when doing so, American Express will give money back to the consumer.
 Again, where is that money coming from?
 The very businesses that American Express is pretending to be helping--the small business.

-Let’s say you buy a $10.00 item.
+Let’s look at an example: let's say you buy a $10.00 item.
 The small business makes a $5.00 profit on that purchase if you pay by cash or check.
 If you charge that purchase on a high-incentive credit card, the small business would only make $2.10 on that purchase.
 Using American Express, that purchase may only yield a $1.50 profit.
 As you can see, in order for a small business to survive, the volume of sales would have to be enormous in order to maintain and grow the business when consumers rely on credit cards.

 Of course, I cannot presume to tell people what they can and can’t do when making a purchase.
 I am asking, though, for people to become aware of and make an informed decision when approaching the counter to pay for a purchase.
 If the purchase is for a small amount, like $10.00 or less, please consider using debit or cash.
 Whenever possible, help your small businesses survive by being a caring consumer and helping them to keep more profit in the shop and not with the credit card companies.